Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ```

 The first `msbuild` command shown above builds the library, the second builds a wrapper executable provided for testing purposes.
-The commands shown assume that **msbuild** is availble on the PATH (as it will be if you open a *Developer Command Prompt for VS 2017* window).
+The commands shown assume that `msbuild` is available on the PATH.
+If this is not the case, you'll need to provide the full path to `msbuild` - typically, this is something like `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\MSBuild\15.0\Bin\MSBuild.exe` (the actual path will differ according to the version of Visual Studio or SDK you have installed).

-Details of the required buld will differ if you are using a different C++ compiler or are building on a different platform.
+Details of how to build the code will differ if you are using a different C++ compiler or are building on a different platform.

 ### Checking that it works

 If compilation works without any issues, you should now have the executables you need for testing.

-Run the `sestest` console application to verify it is ready for use.
+Run the `sestest` console utility to verify it is ready for use.

 ``` PowerShell
 .\sestest